Why You Need Professional Beetle Pest Control in Illinois

 Asian lady beetles often stay in gardens, eating smaller insects such as aphids.
 This can be helpful because aphids damage plants.
 However, lady beetles can also become pests by:

-- Landing on windows in large numbers
+- Settling on windows in large numbers.

-- Scraping human skin if they land on you or your family members
+- Scraping human skin if they land on you or your family members.

-- Excreting a yellow liquid with a bad odor
+- Excreting a yellow liquid with a bad odor.

-- Invading homes during the winter or spring
+- Invading homes during the winter or spring.

 How Asian Lady Beetles Enter Your Home

 Watch out for Asian lady beetles if your home is near fields or woods.
 As the weather cools, they search for warm places to spend the winter.
-They may gather on your windows, doors, shingles, and siding, or enter attics and other areas you don’t use often.
-(Note that they sometimes also invade homes in the spring.)
+Unfortunately, they can also invade homes in the spring.

 Dangers of Asian Lady Beetles in the Home